 It is widely accepted that from the late 20th century Africa has seen real improvement in living standards of its citizens.
 However, that has been on the background of gullible governments blindly adopting Western-oriented socioeconomic systems which have tended to undermine than enhance, hence weaken traditional social welfare systems.

-Significantly, the period has coincided with increasing socioeconomic inequality which has serious implications for traditionally marginalised individuals and population groups such as people with disabilities and women – these people have had many pleasures of human experience withheld from them by unjust institutions.
+However, the period has coincided with increasing socioeconomic inequality which has serious implications for traditionally marginalised individuals and population groups such as people with disabilities and women – these people have had many pleasures of human experience withheld from them by unjust institutions.

 In a few African states, poorly funded and badly organised state welfare systems have been set up to complement the evidently inadequate and faltering traditional systems.
 I have previously defined modern-day Africa as a continent where equality of opportunity is not only elusive (perhaps just like anywhere else in the world) but also where efforts to promote equality remain woefully inadequate.